Mistfall Hunter FOV and the /fov 120 chat message

 - Use a frame cap that avoids heat throttling in long sessions.

-Launch-day test routine
+Repeatable live-build test routine

 - Run the tutorial or first safe area at default settings.